SwiftERM Hyper-personalisation for ecommerce email marketing

 Contextualisation of experiences is possible through accessing a multitude of insights.
 You will then be able to increase engagement with target audiences with the help of the resultant holistic understanding these collective insights provide.
 In essence, there are four primary areas of insight: environment, identity, community and intent.

-Overall, such sources can be broken down into historic information about the customer, and information that pertains to the real-time, current interaction (e.g., device, apps, browser sessions, social sharing, and locations) to form the basis of the present context.
+Overall, such sources can be broken down into historical information about the customer, and information that pertains to the real-time, current interaction (e.g., device, apps, browser sessions, social sharing, and locations) to form the basis of the present context.
 It is critical to do both — to unify what is known about customers across usually separate (offline and digital) channels to gain a greater understanding of them and deliver engaging experiences based on that understanding.

 Organisations should shift the communications initiative from a tactical, “push” perspective to a strategic focus on the customer’s perspective.
 Emphasize relevant customer communications with high continuity across all channels and all phases of the customer’s lifetime journey.

 Move content from single-channel to multichannel distribution, from multichannel to cross-channel communication, and optimize customer communications for digital channels.
-As an application leader you should:
+As an application leader, you should:

 • Take a “ready, fire, aim” approach to launching your efforts to contextualize by collecting data and insights from your digital channels, even if you don’t yet know how to use them.